NIAEFEUP/feup-exchange-frontend/README.md

 $ docker run -p 8080:3000 image-frontend
 ```

-Notice that the local server will be on 8080 port, and not on 3000.
+Notice that the local server will be on port 8080, and not on 3000.

 ## Locally

-In order to install the packages necessary to run the program it's double check if the `package.json` file is defined.
-Then, run the following command, it will generate the package-lock files:
+To install the necessary packages a `package.json` file is defined.
+Running the following command, will generate the package-lock files:

 ```bash
 $ npm install